 I joined the Department of Politics and International Studies in September 2017 as an Assistant Professor in New Rising World Powers.
 I was nominated in 2018 for both the "Brilliant Newcomer" and "Student Experience" awards at the University of Warwick.
-I am currently a Fulbright Visiting Professor at the Pontificia Universidad Católica in Santiago, Chile.
+In 2018, I was Fulbright Visiting Professor at the Pontificia Universidad Católica in Santiago, Chile.
 I am also an Affiliated Professor at the Centro de Investigación y Docencia Económicas (CIDE) in Mexico City.
 I previously taught at the University of Reading, CIDE, and American University’s School of International Service, where I completed my doctorate in 2013.

 More information about publications and projects can be found on my publications page.

-In 2017-2018, I will be directing the third-year modules “Latin America: Democratisation and Development” and “International Relations of the Americas” (PO396 and PO397).
+In 2018-2019, I will be directing the third-year modules “Latin America: Democratisation and Development” and “International Relations of the Americas” (PO396 and PO397).
+For my work on these new modules in 2017-2018, I was "highly commended" in the University of Warwick Awards.
 I will also direct the MA modules “Examining Rising World Powers” and “Comparing Rising World Powers” (PO9B7 and PO9A9).
-I was recently recognized as a Fellow of The Higher Education Academy.
+I am a Fellow of The Higher Education Academy.
 In the past, I have taught classes at the undergraduate and graduate levels on U.S.-Latin American relations, U.S. foreign policy, Latin American politics, international organizations and global governance, International Relations theory (English and Spanish), and small states.